Stall Applications: complete the form below

 Food Stalls: : Must have approval from Camden Council to operate at Cobbitty Markets, comply with regulations of NSW Home Businesses and Food Preparation, and hold current Public Liability insurance.
 Food items must never be directly placed on the ground.

 Insurance: : All stallholders including food and children’s activities must hold current Public Liability Insurance to operate at each market.
-The only exception for this, is of the express permission and pre-approval by, and at the discretion of, the committee.
 All stallholders are responsible for damage to the general public or school property related to their stall equipment and/or product.
-Stallholders are required to provide insurance details to the committee (via hard copy or email), and keep details updated, or notify if there is no current insurance.
-Stalls without current insurance, or pre-approval to trade without insurance where applicable, are not able to trade at the market.
+Stallholders are required to provide insurance details to the committee (via hard copy or email), and keep details updated.
+Stalls without current insurance, are not able to trade at the market.

 Trading: : For our market to maintain its country style atmosphere, unfavourable sales techniques such as spruiking, touting, soliciting or market area wandering are not permitted.
 All sales must be transacted within the confines of your stall site.